Henry Bernet

 Henry Bernet (born 25 January 2007) is a Swiss professional tennis player.
-He has a career-high ATP singles ranking of No. 479, achieved on 13 October 2025 and a doubles ranking of No. 464, achieved on 28 October 2024.
+He has a career-high ATP singles ranking of No. 397 achieved on 13 July 2026 and a doubles ranking of No. 464 reached on 28 October 2024.

-Bernet won the boys' singles title at the 2025 Australian Open and reached an ITF junior combined ranking of No. 1 on 31 March 2025.
+Bernet won the boys' singles title at the 2025 Australian Open.
+He represents Switzerland at the Davis Cup, where he has a W/L record of 0–1.

 Early life

 Bernet was born in Basel to father Robert and mother Michèle.
 He has a brother, Louis, and a sister, Amy.
 He began playing tennis at the age of four, introduced to the sport by his brother.
 He also played youth football with BSC Old Boys and FC Basel.
 In tennis, he represented TC Old Boys, of which his aunt, Marianne Bernet, is the club president.
 In 2022, he moved to Biel to train at the Swiss Tennis National Tennis Center under coach Kai Stentenbach.